What NY prosecutors could learn from Trump's tax records - WTMJ

 NEW YORK (AP) — Manhattan District Attorney Cyrus R. Vance Jr. fought for a year and a half to get access to former President Donald Trump’s tax records.

 Now, thanks to a U.S. Supreme Court ruling, he will soon have them.
-But what will that mean for the Democrat’s investigation into Trump’s business affairs?
+But what will that mean for the Democrat’s grand jury investigation into Trump’s business affairs?

 Former prosecutors say the trove of records could give investigators new tools to determine whether Trump lied to lenders or tax officials, before or after he took office.